The changes you need to report

 • You or a child starts living outside the Netherlands

-• Your other income goes up or down
+• Your income goes up or down

 • You have a new source of income